 At-fault drivers will still be held accountable by having to pay higher auto insurance premiums and having at-fault collisions added to their driving record.

 Learn more about DCPD:

 - Auto Insurance Rate Board (AIRB) - Direct compensation for property damage

 - Superintendent of Insurance Notices

 - Direct Compensation for Property Damage Regulation

-Should further reforms be necessary, we are committed to making the necessary changes to ensure automobile insurance is fair, affordable and accessible for Albertans, and Alberta’s auto insurance system is sustainable.
+We are committed to making the necessary changes to ensure automobile insurance is fair, affordable and accessible for Albertans, and Alberta’s auto insurance system is sustainable.

 Was this page helpful?

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.